- Advising & Support

 Students interested in studying engineering at Wellesley within the liberal arts context should:

-- schedule a meeting with Class Dean Jennifer Stephan and with Professor Ted Ducas (Physics Department), Professor Robbie Berg (Physics Department), Professor Franklyn Turbak (CS Department), or Professor Amy Banzaert to explore and understand the available options
+- schedule a meeting with Class Dean Jennifer Stephan and with Professor Amy Banzaert (We-Lab), Professor Ted Ducas (Physics Department), Professor Robbie Berg (Physics Department), or Professor Franklyn Turbak (CS Department) to explore and understand the available options (see below for contact information)

 - take appropriate math and science courses each semester (at Wellesley and also MIT and/or Olin)